Keeping Your Health In Check During The Winter

 You can look after your asthma during the winter by:

-- Staying warm.
+- Keep yourself warm.

 - Using a humidifier to help ease your breathing.